Union Bordeaux Bègles: History

 Only the professional squads were actually merged, as each club has kept its youth teams to this day.

 The new team took the place of the Stade Bordelais in the Pro D2.
-The training centre of Bègles is particularly strong and will hopefully provide players to the top grades.

 For their first seasons, the team profited from a budget of €3.6 million.
 Frederic Martini remained one year as the president of USBCABBG before yielding his place to Laurent Marti, entrepreneur bergeracois (Groupe Top Tex, basé à Toulouse) at the start of the 2006 season.
 The new president contributed to finalising where the Union's home ground would be (Stage Andre Moga de Bègles), and the unpronounceable name "USBCABBG" which became Union Bordeaux Bègles (UBB) in the spring of 2008.
 Laurent Marti contributed largely to increase the club's budget, passing it from €3.8 million (euros) in 2007–08 to €4.2 million (euros) 2008–09.
 The ambition is to rediscover the clubs elite form in a short-term (two or three years).

 The Pro D2 2010–11 season, saw the club finish fifth place on the table and gaining a place in the finals.
 The UBB beat Grenoble (12–19) in the semis, securing their spot in the final against SC Albi.
 The grand final took place in Agen with the final result going to the Bordealaise (14–21), also seeing them promoted to the Top 14.

 Hong Kong investment company Gavekal bought a 10% stakes of the team in 2015.

 In May 2025, they beat Stade Toulousain, 35–18 to reach their first ever Champions Cup final, and then beat Northampton Saints 28–20 in the final.